 - Represented landowner in negotiating a safe harbor agreement for endangered species on his property.

-- Assisted various local and national nonprofit organizations with corporate governance, compliance matters and contracts.
+- Regularly assist local and national nonprofit organizations with corporate governance, compliance matters and contracts.

 - Represented a local nonprofit organization in setting up a complex organizational structure to facilitate the conduct of lobbying and political activities.